stale-reactjs-org-translations/nl.reactjs.org/content/docs/hooks-effect.md

 }
 ```

-**Why did we return a function from our effect?** This is the optional cleanup mechanism for effects.
+**Waarom gaven we een functie terug van ons effect?** This is the optional cleanup mechanism for effects.
 Every effect may return a function that cleans up after it.
 This lets us keep the logic for adding and removing subscriptions close to each other.
 They're part of the same effect!

-**When exactly does React clean up an effect?** React performs the cleanup when the component unmounts.
+**Wanneer precies voert React het opschonen van een effect uit?** React performs the cleanup when the component unmounts.
 However, as we learned earlier, effects run for every render and not just once.
 This is why React *also* cleans up effects from the previous render before running the effects next time.
 We'll discuss [why this helps avoid bugs](#explanation-why-effects-run-on-each-update) and [how to opt out of this behavior in case it creates performance issues](#tip-optimizing-performance-by-skipping-effects) later below.

->Note
+>Opmerking
 >
 >We don't have to return a named function from the effect.
 We called it `cleanup` here to clarify its purpose, but you could return an arrow function or call it something different.

-## Recap {#recap}
+## Samenvatting {#recap}

 We've learned that `useEffect` lets us express different kinds of side effects after a component renders.
 Some effects might require cleanup so they return a function: